fakeheal/digital-garden/content/notes/math/discrete-math/number-theory/Prime numbers.md

 2. $0$ and $1$ are not prime numbers
 3. No primer number $> 5$ ends in a $5$

-$1$ is not a prime number, because it could be included into the prime factorization of any number multiple times, making the product of the prime factors not unique, thus "breaking" the [[notes/math/discrete-math/number-theory/Fundamental Theorem of Arithmatics (FTA)]].
+$1$ is not a prime number, because it could be included into the prime factorization of any number multiple times, making the product of the prime factors not unique, thus "breaking" the [[notes/math/discrete-math/number-theory/Fundamental Theorem of Arithmatics (FTA)|FTA]].